Which international destinations are reopening to tourists?

 "The issue of borders will be accompanied by the evolution of the health crisis."

+As part of the European Union, Spain will also be open to the 15 countries the EU is lifting its external border to.

-At present, it's mandatory for anyone 6 and older to wear face masks while in public, both indoors and outdoors, "where it is not possible to maintain [an interpersonal] distance."
+At present, it's mandatory for anyone six and older to wear face masks while in public, both indoors and outdoors, "where it is not possible to maintain [an interpersonal] distance."

 St. Lucia